Kremlin spokesperson says Putin would use nuclear weapons in face of 'existential threat'

 Russia's policy allows for it to use nuclear weapons in response to conventional warfare.

-Russian President Vladimir Putin would only use nuclear weapons if he felt his country's very existence was being threatened, Kremlin spokesperson Dmitry Peskov told CNN on Tuesday.
+Russian President Vladimir Putin would use nuclear weapons only if he felt his country's very existence was being threatened, Dmitry Peskov, a Kremlin spokesperson, told CNN on Tuesday.

 In an interview with Christiane Amanpour, Peskov said Putin's threat to use nuclear arms was meant to send a message.

-Days after Russia's Feb.
-24 invasion of Ukraine, Putin ordered his country's nuclear forces to be put on high alert.
-He has also warned that any country that interferes with his designs on the country "should know that Russia's response will be immediate and will lead you to such consequences as you have never experienced in your history."
+Days after Russia's February 24 invasion of Ukraine, Putin ordered his country's nuclear forces to be put on high alert.
+He has also said any country that interferes with his attack "should know that Russia's response will be immediate and will lead you to such consequences as you have never experienced in your history."

 —Christiane Amanpour (@amanpour) March 22, 2022

-Speaking to CNN, Peskov refused to rule out the use of nuclear weapons.
+Speaking with CNN, Peskov refused to rule out the use of nuclear weapons.

-According to a 2020 statement on Russia's nuclear policy, signed by Putin, the country would use nuclear weapons in two scenarios: in response to the use of nuclear weapons or other unconventional arms against Moscow or its allies — or in response to "aggression" using conventional arms "when the very existence of the state is put under threat," per the Bulletin of the Atomic Scientists.
+According to the Bulletin of the Atomic Scientists, a 2020 statement on Russia's nuclear policy, signed by Putin, said the country would use nuclear weapons in two scenarios: in response to the use of nuclear weapons or other unconventional arms against Moscow or its allies, or in response to "aggression" with conventional arms "when the very existence of the state is put under threat."

 Have a news tip?
 Email this reporter: cdavis@insider.com.